emwaugh/RPr-Kang-2020/docs/report/reanalysis-323f21.md

 ### Data transformation and spatial accessibility model

+We read in census tract geometries for Cook and the five surrounding counties.

-The at-risk group in Kang et al. is defined as people aged 50 and over.
+We also read in demographic data by census tract; the at-risk demographic group in Kang et al. is defined as people aged 50 and over.
 Age and sex categories are used to select and sum those groups in each census tract.

-This information is joined to the census tract geometry and fed into Kang et al.'s analysis to calculate hospital service-to-population ratios and run the spatial accessibility model.
+Then, that information is joined to the census tract geometry and fed into Kang et al.'s analysis to calculate hospital service-to-population ratios and run the spatial accessibility model.

 ## Results
 The code for this reanalysis is called `04-COVID-19Acc-Reanalysis-323f21` and can be found in [the RPr-Kang-2020 GitHub repository](https://github.com/emwaugh/RPr-Kang-2020).